 Microsoft Academic Alliance Program

 Parkland College is a member of the Academic Alliance program offered by Microsoft to provide teaching institutions with software both teaching and research.
 The Academic Alliance guidelines allow us to offer a variety of Microsoft programs and operating systems at no cost for student and faculty use at home.
-This can be done through the MSDN-AA software site.

 Faculty AND students may check-out the software and install it on their personal machines as long as the following rules are followed: